vignettes/v5_term_similarity.Rmd

 Paper link: https://zenodo.org/record/1075130.

 It is also a correction of the Sim_WP_1994 method.
-The correction factor for term \(a\) and \(b\) is:
+The correction factor for term a and b is:

-\(D_\mathrm{sp}\) can be replaced with \(\mathrm{len}(a, b)\) if the longest distance is used.
+Dsp can be replaced with len(a,b) if the longest distance is used.

-There is a parameter distance which takes value of "longest_distances_via_LCA" (the default) or "shortest_distances_via_NCA":
+There is a parameter distance which takes value of "longest_distances_via_LCA"

-control = list(distance = "shortest_distances_via_NCA"))
+term_sim(dag, terms, method = "Sim_Shenoy_2012", control = list(distance = "shortest_distances_via_NCA"))

 Paper link: https://doi.org/10.48550/arXiv.1211.4709.